 One of my favourite parts of Christmas day is pulling crackers and then wearing the silly crown while eating my Christmas meal.
 I like the idea of wearing a crown (we’re all royalty for the day at Christmas!) but all too often, the flimsy paper crowns rip or they’re too big and fall down over your eyes!
 What I really like is the idea of a crocheted Christmas crown, that’s been designed to suit you, and that you can use year after year.

-Last year, I crocheted a children’s Christmas crown for Simply Crochet (see the post here and buy the pattern here), but I didn’t get it back in time to give it to anyone for Christmas.
+Last year, I crocheted a children’s Christmas crown for Simply Crochet (see the post here and buy the pattern on Ravelry here or on Etsy here), but I didn’t get it back in time to give it to anyone for Christmas.
 So I stashed it away, ready for this year.

 I’m aunty to two gorgeous little girls, who I’ve crafted plenty of treats for – but I sometimes forget that I’m also aunty to my other half’s nephew and niece, William and Lauren.
 So I decided that last year’s bright red and gold crown would be fit for a king, or rather for 8-year-old William, and that I’d make a new pink crown for 4-year-old Lauren.
 Here they are…